 Why you should watch: Just like "Oxygen" above, "Prospect" would most likely never have been made, much less snagged Pedro Pascal, aka the Mandalorian, had it not been for Netflix investing in smaller-budget movies.
 Consequently, greater emphasis is placed on the story, the dialogue and the quality of writing in general.
 As such, this is an entertaining science fiction thriller that will captivate from start to finish.

-Synopsis: Three college students on a road trip across the Southwest experience a detour — the tracking of a computer genius who has already hacked into MIT and exposed security faults.
+Synopsis: Three college students on a road trip across the Southwest experience a detour: tracking down a computer genius who has already hacked into MIT and exposed security faults.
 When the trio finds themselves drawn to an eerily isolated area, suddenly everything goes dark.
 When one of the students regains consciousness, he finds himself in a waking nightmare.

 Why you should watch: This little-known movie is a tense thriller with an epic twist at the end.
 A great cast — including Olivia Cooke, Brenton Thwaites and Laurence Fishburne — together with a well-written script, add up to an edge-of-seat sci-fi thriller.